nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 ### Required Software

-Windows will require you install [Microsoft's Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685) to run the CasparCG Server properly.
+Windows will require you install [Microsoft's Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685) to run the CasparCG&nbsp;Server properly.
 Before downloading the redistributable, please ensure it is not already installed on your system.
 Open your programs list and in the popup window, you can search for _C++_ in the search field.
 If _Visual C++ 2015_ appears, you do not need install the redistributable.

 If you need to install redistributable then, navigate to [Microsoft's website](https://www.microsoft.com/en-us/download/details.aspx?id=52685) and download it from there.
 Once downloaded, you can run the `.exe` file and follow the prompts.

 ## Hardware Recommendations

-Although CasparCG Server can be run on some lower end hardware, it is only recommended to do so for non-production uses.
+Although CasparCG&nbsp;Server can be run on some lower end hardware, it is only recommended to do so for non-production uses.
 Below is a table of the minimum and preferred specs depending on what type of system you are using.

 | System Type   | Min CPU          | Pref CPU                  | Min GPU  | Pref GPU     | Min Storage    | Pref Storage   |
 | :------------ | :--------------- | :------------------------ | :------- | :----------- | :------------- | :------------- |